 As with the previous section of our moving to Berlin guide, these items are not listed in chronological order or order of importance.

 The German healthcare system is one of the best ones out there and everyone in the country contributes (with some minor exceptions for those employed for example).
 That said, anyone who moves to Germany must also have health insurance as it’s a legal requirement.
-While many expats love nothing more than to complain about the high costs of healthcare or claim that it doesn’t offer much, consider that you’re covered for some medical prescriptions, doctor’s visits, operations, hospital stays, unemployment, sick days, and more.
+While many newbies to Germany love nothing more than to complain about the high costs of healthcare or claim that it doesn’t offer much, consider that you’re covered for some medical prescriptions, doctor’s visits, operations, hospital stays, unemployment, sick days, and more.
 Your family is covered under your insurance as well, at no additional cost.
-There are also plenty of miscellaneous services covered like basic dental (more extensive dental services can be purchased for an extra premium), massages, and even yoga classes.
+There are a number of other services covered like basic dental (more extensive dental services can be purchased for an extra premium), massages, and even yoga classes.

-As you’re looking for a flat, you’ll need to think about just where in Berlin you want to live.
-There are many things to consider when choosing a neighborhood such as proximity to public transit, noise levels, convenient access to basic amenities like supermarkets, Apothekes, and post offices, how expensive the rent will be, and more.
+As you’re looking for a flat, you’ll need to think about just where exactly in Berlin you want to live.
+There are many things to consider when choosing a neighbourhood such as proximity to public transit, potential noise levels, convenient access to basic amenities like supermarkets, Apothekes, and post offices, how expensive the rent will be, and more.

 In East Berlin, you can choose from these main areas:

-- Prenzlauer Berg – A very beautiful area filled with dreamy Altbaus and tree lined cobblestoned streets.
-It’s full of bars and restaurants, yet also has its quiet streets.
-It’s an area loved by families and English-speaking expats.
-However, it’s one of the most expensive areas in the city and is now unaffordable for most of us.
+- Prenzlauer Berg – A very beautiful area filled with dreamy Altbaus and tree-lined cobblestoned streets.
+It’s full of trendy bars and restaurants, yet also has its quiet places.
+It’s an area loved by families and English-speaking foreigners.
+However, it’s one of the most pricey areas in the city and unaffordable for the average person.

-- Friedrichshain – Some streets in Friedrichshain are very nice and filled with lovely Altbaus, but unless you want to live in the middle of a big noisy block party filled with drunk tourists and locals, avoid living too close to Boxhagener Platz or Revalerstr (i.e. close to the Urban Spree and RAW-Gelände).
-It tends to be an area favored by people in their early 20s.
+- Friedrichshain – Some streets in Friedrichshain are very nice and filled with lovely Altbaus, but unless you want to live in the middle of a noisy block party filled with drunk tourists and locals, avoid living too close to Boxhagener Platz or Revalerstr (close to the Urban Spree and RAW-Gelände).
+It tends to be an area favoured by younger people who are into the bar and club scene of the area.
+In recent years, a lot of new property developments have been springing up, further gentrifying the area.
+This has brought more restaurants, cafés, and the like, and depending on who you ask – has made the district more desirable.

-- Kreuzberg – It’s gritty in the sense that it’s filled with street art, home to Myfest celebrations, and there’s tons of cheap places to grab a Döner.
-Some areas along the canal are really beautiful.
-It’s party central, filled with tons of cool bars, decent restaurants, and clubs.
-But it’s just another expensive and gentrified area that caters more to expats and tourists than locals.
-Most of the area’s residents have either been priced out or will soon be priced out.
+- Kreuzberg – It’s gritty in the sense that it’s filled with street art, home to Myfest celebrations, and plenty of cheap places to grab a Döner.
+Some areas along the canal are especially beautiful.
+It’s party central and like Friedrichshain, filled with tons of cool bars, decent restaurants, and clubs.
+At the same time, it’s just another expensive that caters more to foreigners than locals these days.

-- Schöneberg – It’s a decent area filled many peaceful residential streets and not completely gentrified.
+- Schöneberg – It’s an absolutely area filled many peaceful residential streets and not completely gentrified.
 Nicer parts can be found close to Kleistpark and Akazienstraße.

-- Charlottenburg & Wilmersdorf – Some parts of the area are nice (and also very fancy), especially around Savignyplatz and Kurfürstendamm.
-There’s a lot of great restaurants and bars in the area that don’t tend to get a lot of attention.
-Avoid living close to the Zoo, but definitely head there to hang out at Monkey Bar or the rooftop bar at Motel One Upper West.
+- Charlottenburg & Wilmersdorf – These areas are especially gorgeous and in parts, also very fancy, especially around Savignyplatz and Kurfürstendamm.
+There’s a plethora of great restaurants and bars too.
+Perhaps avoid living close to the Zoo, but definitely head there to hang out at Monkey Bar or the rooftop bar at Motel One Upper West.

-- Neukölln – A cool area that’s becoming more Kreuzberg like by the day.
+- Neukölln – A cool area that’s becoming more like Kreuzberg by the day.
 It’s packed with restaurants, bars, and clubs, but is sadly getting more expensive and crowded.
-Nicer spots to live are near the canal and Richardplatz/Rixdorf.
+Nicer spots to live are near the canal and Richardplatz /Rixdorf.
 Some areas are actually also quiet, but you have search them out.
-A good place to live if you’re lucky enough to find an affordable apartment.
+Neukölln is actually a pretty awesome place to live if you’re lucky enough to find an affordable apartment.

-- Wedding – Wedding has been getting nicer over the years and it’s another area that hasn’t been completely transformed by gentrification.
-While craft beer breweries and tech hubs are popping up, you can find affordable housing here.
-Some areas are still not that nice, so choose wisely when you embark on your Berlin flat hunt.
+- Wedding – Wedding has been getting nicer over the years and it’s another area that hasn’t been completely transformed by gentrification … yet.
+While craft beer breweries and tech hubs are popping up, it’s actually possible to find affordable housing here.

 Our pro tip?
 Consider using a relocation specialist company like Nomaden to make things easier and help you with a myriad of things like support in getting your visa, access to a community of locals with various social events, and even 30 days of accommodation (including registration of your address).

 So, what do you do while you’re looking for that perfect flat?
-Live in a shared flat, take out a temporary sublet, or pay way too much to live in a “co-living” space.
-If you can, avoid renting an Airbnb or other holiday flats.
-Use websites like WG-Gesucht.de, search Facebook groups like Temporary Flat Rentals In Berlin, and classifieds eBay Kleinanzeigen to find listings.
+Live in a shared flat, take out a temporary sublet, rent a holiday flat, or pay way too much to live in a “co-living” space.
+Use websites like WG-Gesucht.de to find a flat with roommates, peruse various local Facebook groups or classifieds like eBay Kleinanzeigen to find sublets, and/or use Airbnb, Wunderflats, Nestpick, Flatio, Crocodilian, Homelike to find a short-term rental place.
 If you have friends here already, don’t be hesitant to tap into your existing network.

 Some other things to help you with your Berlin flat search?
-Make yourself familiar with how apartments are advertised here and adjust your expectations – a one room apartment in Germany is not a one-bedroom apartment as it is in the US or Canada.
+Make yourself familiar with how apartments are advertised here and adjust your expectations (we touched upon this briefly above).
 Apartments often come without kitchen appliances and even cabinets, which is shocking for some newcomers.
 As it the amount of money you need to budget for a kitchen purchase.
+A one room apartment in Germany is not a one-bedroom apartment as it is in the US or Canada.
 Know the difference between warm and cold rent.
 Find out what’s included in your rental contract, what you need to pay monthly, and what bills you might get at the end of the year.
 Lastly, watch out for scams as they are rampant.
-For example, a landlord is legally not allowed to ask you to pay for more than three months’ rent.
+For example, a landlord is legally not allowed to ask you to pay for more than three months’ of cold rent as your Kaution (deposit).
 Never pay a deposit without seeing a place and signing a lease.

 If you want help with your Berlin flat search process, consider hiring a realtor.
 They’ll do all of the work for you – the only downside is their fees are quite high.
 Considering that you’re going to need up to a three-month deposit, assume moving fees, and possibly buying an entire new kitchen, it’s a lot of extra money to dole out.